 The train stops at several other interesting villages in the reserve:

 “One of the most valuable territories in Europe, the Šumava Nature Reserve, was declared a biosphere reserve by UNESCO in 1990.
 Biosphere reserves promote sustainable development based on local community efforts and sound science.”

 In 1991 the reserve became a Czech National Park.
 It’s 80 percent forest and the most extensive forested territory in Central Europe.

 On the way back to České Budějovice, I shared a compartment with a Czech family.
 They didn’t speak much English but were good company and full of smiles.

 Hiking at Lipno Lake is fantastic!
 It’s a beautiful location and summer temperatures are cooler than České Budějovice and Český Krumlov.

-I’m leaving České Budějovice on Thursday and most of all will miss listening to the cathedral bell near my apartment.
+I’m leaving České Budějovice on Thursday, and most of all will miss listening to the cathedral bell near my apartment.
 I’ve become accustomed to hearing it toll throughout the day and night.
-Prague is the next destination where I will stay in an apartment in Old Town.
-Although České Budějovice and Český Krumlov are beautiful, I miss the energy of a big city and there is much to see and do in Prague.
-Hopefully there will be more English-speaking residents there – or I will have to learn Czech!
+Prague is the next destination where I’ll stay in an apartment in Old Town.
+Although České Budějovice and Český Krumlov are beautiful, I miss the energy of a big city, and there is much to see and do in Prague.
+Hopefully, there will be more English-speaking residents there – or I will have to learn Czech!